- by Minuca

 As you can probably see by now, back pain is a multi-faceted problem that you need to deal with on many different levels.

-So rather than just focusing on fixing the physical side of pain, you also need to consider the mental side, your diet, your sleeping patterns, your posture, which and how much exercise you take, etc.
+So rather than just focusing on fixing the physical side of pain, you also need to consider the mental side, your diet, your sleeping patterns, your posture, which and how much exercise

 The list could go on and on.